-From the 2013-14 income year until the 2023-24 income year, special rules apply for mixed use assets, governing the way you calculate what is and isn't deductible on a holiday home, boat or plane that is used both privately and for business.
+From the 2013-14 income year until the 2023-24 income year, special rules applied for mixed use assets in terms of both income tax and GST obligations.
+From 1 April 2024, the rules no longer apply for GST, but they still apply for income tax purposes, governing the way you calculate what is and isn't deductible on a holiday home, boat or plane that is used both privately and for business.